History is made!

 This a normal reaction as markets don’t like uncertainty, and the media loves to sell drama.
 To put it in perspective though, the markets opened at the levels that earlier this month were not a big deal.
 In fact 9 days ago the DOW was within 80 points of where it “fell” to upon the news.
 This week the financial markets priced in a “remain” and now have to reprice for a “leave”.

 The message at times such as these is, “Don’t panic.”
 In fact, with eyes open and a steady breath this is the time to look for attractive buying opportunities.

 We at MFC will continue to research and review today’s news, and we will evaluate potential buying or rebalancing opportunities.
 The bond or fixed income part of your accounts will likely see a positive response.
 This financial instability will suggest a “waiting period” for the Feds to announce interest rate hikes.
 A vacation to Europe just got cheaper.

 Uncertainty will continue in the weeks to come following yesterday’s vote.
 But it won’t lead to cataclysmic movement.
 Your portfolio is well-structured; and you have exposure to an array of asset classes.
 Investments are purchased for the long-run.
 Short-term volatility is normal and expected.
 History suggests, market pull-backs most often lead to more positive, long term results.

 My personal cloudy crystal ball believes that this may be more like Oct 19, 1986, Black Monday.
 There was a sharp decline, and then within months a quick rebound.
-We are here for you if you need us, and I may be writing more next week as I learn more.
+We are here for you if you need us, and I may be writing more next week as I learn more about Brexit.
 Stay tuned – and have a great weekend!